LawlietDN/Ca/README.md

    ```bash
    ca --port 3000 --origin https://roadmap.sh/
    ```
    This starts the proxy on `http://localhost:3000`.
-Requests to `http://localhost:3000/something` or `https://localhost:3000/something` will be forwarded to `http://httpbin.org/get` or `https://roadmap.sh/something`.
+Requests to `http://localhost:3000/something` will be forwarded to `http://httpbin.org/get` or `https://roadmap.sh/something`.

 3. **Clear the cache**:
    ```bash